 Once I listed my goals and baby steps, I gave each goal block a space to set a deadline so I would have something to shoot toward, and I also included a little box at the top to give myself a little pep talk and pump myself up for the year.
 It says, “When I feel like giving up, I will tell myself…” and I can fill in the rest of the box with encouraging words, an inspiring quote, or whatever I need to feel motivated.

-Once I’ve filled out my whole goal worksheet, I’m going to hang it somewhere that I pass often so that I can be reminded of my goals all year long– the fridge, my office, the bathroom mirror– anywhere that it will be staring me in the face multiple times a day!
+Once I’ve filled out my whole goal worksheet, I like to hang it somewhere that I pass often so that I can be reminded of my goals every day– the fridge, my office, the bathroom mirror– anywhere that it will be staring me in the face all the time!

 Have a wonderful week!